mlefeb01/SpawnerPlugin/README.md

 ## Custom Spigot Events
 This plugin adds 4 new events
-* SpawnerExplodeEvent - Fired when a spawner is destroye via explosion
+* SpawnerExplodeEvent - Fired when a spawner is destroyed via explosion
 * SpawnerMineEvent - Fired when a spawner is broken by a player
 * SpawnerPlaceEvent - Fired when a player places a mob spawner
 * SpawnerChangeEvent - Fired when a player changes a mob spawner with a mob egg